29ananyaseth/29ananyaseth/README.md

-# 👩‍💻 Welcome to Ananya's Coding Universe! 🌌
+# 👩‍💻 Welcome to my Universe! 🌌

 Hi there!
 I'm **Ananya**, a **tech enthusiast, problem-solver, and creative developer** pursuing a **BTech in Computer Science Engineering** at **Pranveer Singh Institute of Technology, Kanpur**.
 My goal is to craft **innovative solutions** that make a difference, whether through code or collaboration.